 But if you have 3 prices, $5, $10, and $15, you get the $15 from the higher price segment, plus the $5 from the lower price segment you end up with a total of $20.

 At first glance, it may seem there is no way this can work.
 But think about the airline industry.

 With segmentation, a variety of prices are offered for the same seat on a flight - the seat is the same, but the price varies based on the type of customer making the purchase.
 This is pricing based on customer segmentation and the impact on the bottom line can be huge.

-Customers can be segmented by volume, attribute or feature, service offereing, time of purchase, time used.
+Customers can be segmented by volume, attribute, service offering, time of purchase or time used.
 From a billing perspective, your system will need to set different attributes for customers and apply price changes and discounts to specific segments.

 Complete Guide to Subscription Billing.

 This guide will walk through the wide range of features required to automate your recurring billing, subscription management, and payment processes.